-Do not confuse method with methodology.
+Do not confuse method (how did you do your research?) with methodology.
 A method is the tool/technique used to answer your research questions/hypothesis or how you will go about collecting your data (e.g. interview, survey, econometric model, computer simulation).
-A methodology describes the broader strategy for your research approach that outlines the way in which research is to be undertaken (e.g. views the participants as active researchers or examines how people use dialogue and body language to construct their view).
-It is a systematic and theoretical approach to collect and evaluate data throughout the research process.
+A methodology describes the broader strategy for your research approach that outlines the way in which research is to be undertaken (e.g. quantitative vs qualitative approach).
+It is a systematic and theoretical approach to collect and evaluate data throughout the research process, but it cannot tell you in detail how to do a specific research (methods do it).
+Thus methods provide the specific details of how you accomplishes your research task (e.g. econometric techniques, strategies for gathering data).
 The methodology influences what methods are chosen.
 The purpose of research methodology is the justification for choosing a particular research method.
+Provide a rationale for your chosen methodology and address potential limitations - why is a given methodology appropriate to achieve a given research objective?
+A weak methodology can undermine the credibility of your results.
+The choice of methodology and method must be justified by the relevant references.

-Describe the economic theory used in the thesis.
+The researcher should have solid training in economic theory.
+Describe the economic theory used in the thesis in order to prove the necessary skills for your research analysis.
 Just as for building a house, the right tools are needed, so to conduct an economic analysis an appropriate theoretical framework is needed.
+Show that you are thinking like economist.